I’m going to let you in on a secret I’ve kept for a long time —

 Formative Years

 My first real presentation happened my first semester of graduate school in 2006 at the University of Idaho.
 It was at the Idaho Academy of Sciences meeting at the Best Western in Moscow — pretty low stakes.
-However I had very little training on effective use of powerpoint or any other slideshow system.
+However, I had very little training on the effective use of PowerPoint or any other slideshow system.
 I was nervous.
 Here’s my opening slide:

 I had been tasked with developing a slideshow template for the Center for Applied Thermodynamic Studies (CATS).
 After giving it the old student try, my advisor suggested I just pick a standard template with a nice blue background.
 I’ve shown the slides full page-width here to fully emphasize the un-used space on each slide, which my advisor enjoyed for simplicity.
 Did I mention this was at the IAS meeting in 2006?
 You wouldn’t know it from the opening slide.
 Why are NIST and ASME listed on the front slide?
 I can’t really remember.
 If you really want to see how bad it was here’s the slide deck: IAS presentation.
 Here’s one more slide from that talk:

 To make matters worse, I got clever with this slide and animated the hydrogen nuclei to spin in opposite directions for one form and the same in the other.
+I can still remember people groaning in the audience when the animations turned on.
 Thanks PowerPoint.
-I’m convinced that 95% of the features in powerpoint should never be used.
+I’m convinced that 95% of the features in PowerPoint should never be used.
+Moreover, the only time it should be used in teaching is to teach people how to create a PowerPoint.

-Even though that square contains only a small fraction of the shapes in the image (~1/5), the majority of people in western cultures will lock onto a shape from that small portion of the image.
-This is because western cultures read top to bottom, left to right.
+Even though that square contains only a small fraction of the shapes in the image (~1/5), the majority of people in Western cultures will lock onto a shape from that small portion of the image.
+This is because Western cultures read top to bottom, left to right.
 It’s what is know in the newspaper and visual media world as the stress-point.
 It’s where an audience statistically tends to enter a new form of media.
-Understanding this naturally tendency of your audience is a convenient first step towards designing visuals that give your audience what relevant information they need to see, where they need to see it.
+Understanding this natural tendency of your audience is a convenient first step towards designing visuals that give your audience the relevant information they need to see, where they need to see it.
 The next steps are when and why.

 I use this slide progression to introduce a nebulous concept like hydrogen and bring it down to earth (even back home) for the audience.
 I don’t overwhelm my audience with a slide as busy as the bottom right corner by controlling when the image appears within the progression of my dialogue.
 But at the same time I’m able to include enough information on a slide to make a complete point — a progression.
 By the end of the slide the audience implicitly gets the point of the slide and can actually see the process for how we built up to that understanding.
 I advocate a similar approach for designing effective posters.